Expense Reimbursement Guidelines

 Authorization for travel must be secured from an employee’s supervisor prior to travel.
 Employees should read this entire policy to understand options for travel and reimbursement rates.
 The proposal to the supervisor should include dates of travel, and estimates of transportation, lodging, meal, and other expected costs, including whether per diem or actual reimbursement allowances will be requested.
 Options for travel should be researched and the least cost option chosen whenever possible.

-The college works with a credit card provider to furnish corporate credit cards to employees, upon request, and with supervisor approval.
+The college works with a credit card provider to furnish corporate credit cards to certain employees, with supervisor approval.
 An employee who frequently travels on college-related business is encouraged to use the Hamilton corporate credit card to pay for business and travel expenses.
-Individuals are personally liable for the charges until valid receipts are presented for proper reimbursement and the bill is paid by the employee.
+Individuals are personally liable for the charges until valid receipts are presented for proper reimbursement.
+Reconciliation of credit card activity should be made within 15 days of the monthly statement close.
 Personal expenses may not be made using the corporate credit card.
-Employees on foreign travel should use the credit card for all expenses to simplify currency conversion.
+Improper use of the credit card an/or non-compliance with all related policies and procedures will result in loss of card privileges.
+Employees on foreign travel should use a credit card for all expenses to simplify currency conversion.

 Actual reasonable expenses will be reimbursed subject to the limits set forth in these guidelines (see reimbursement procedure below).
 The College does not provide reimbursement for personal expenses incurred while on official College business.
 If, for other than College business, a traveler takes an indirect route or interrupts travel by a direct route, reimbursement for transportation costs will be the lesser of the actual charge or the charge that would have been incurred by traveling the direct route.
 Any personal portion of the cost of a rental car will not be reimbursed.
 If a traveler occupies a double hotel room with a spouse or children, the College will reimburse the single room rate.